-- from money market or similar funds.
-These Funds are exempt from short-term trading fees because they are unlikely to be exposed to the adverse effects of shortterm trading. - from an Underlying Fund by a Fund in a fund-of-funds program or other similar program; - for our asset allocation programs, excluding manual rebalancing in our Guided Portfolio Service; - for systematic withdrawal plans (applies only to nonregistered and TFSA accounts); - redemptions of units received on the reinvestment of income or other distributions; - redemptions of units to pay management fees, administration fees, operating expenses, fund costs and/or advisor fees with respect to Series FB, O, PWFB, or PWX units: and automatic rebalancing of your holdings within our Guided Portfolio Service, which will not, in any circumstances other than a manual rebalancing, result in short-term trading fees being charged.
+- from money market or similar funds (offered under a separate simplified prospectus).
+These Funds are exempt from short-term trading fees because they are unlikely to be exposed to the adverse effects of shortterm trading. - from an Underlying Fund by the Fund in a fund-of-funds program or other similar program; - for systematic withdrawal plans; and - redemptions of units received on the reinvestment of income or other distributions;

 In making these judgments, we seek to act in a manner that we believe is consistent with your best interests.
-Your interests and the Mackenzie Funds' ability to manage their investments may be adversely affected by inappropriate or excessive short-term trading because, among other things, these types of trading activities can dilute the value of Mackenzie Fund securities, can interfere with the efficient management of a Mackenzie Fund portfolio and can result in increased brokerage and administrative costs.
+Your interests and the Mackenzie Funds' ability to manage its investments may be adversely affected by inappropriate or excessive short-term trading because, among other things, these types of trading activities can dilute the value of Mackenzie Fund units, can interfere with the efficient management of a Mackenzie Fund portfolio and can result in increased brokerage and administrative costs.

 While we will actively take steps to monitor, detect and deter inappropriate and excessive short-term trading, we cannot ensure that such trading activity will be completely eliminated.
-For example, certain financial institutions may offer alternative investment products to the public that are comprised, in whole or in part, of securities of Mackenzie Funds.
+For example, certain financial institutions may offer alternative investment products to the public that are comprised, in whole or in part, of units of Mackenzie Funds.
 These institutions may open accounts with us on behalf of multiple investors whose identity and trading activity is not normally recorded on our transfer agent system.